potassco/asprin/README.md

 In this case, setting environment variable `PYTHONUSERBASE` to `dir` before running `pip`, `asprin` will be installed in `dir/bin/asprin`.

+If that does not work,
+you can always download the sources from [here](https://pypi.org/project/asprin/#files) in some directory `dir`, and run `asprin` with `python dir/asprin/asprin/asprin.py`.

 System tests may be run with ```asprin --test```.

 For older releases, please click [here](https://pypi.org/project/asprin/#history).